 Chiang Rai, a small city of 70,000 people in the far north of Thailand, may not look especially unique at first glance.
-The city center features a typical Thai night market, some decent restaurants and not a whole lot else.
-Chiang Rai, however, happens to be the hometown of some of Thailand’s most respected, as well as controversial, contemporary artists.
-As their international reputation grows, this unassuming city near the Golden Triangle is becoming an increasingly popular tourist destination.
+The city, however, happens to be the hometown of some of Thailand’s most respected, as well as controversial, contemporary artists.
+And as their international reputation grows, this unassuming city near the Golden Triangle is becoming an increasingly popular tourist destination.

 Baan Dam: The Residence & Masterpiece of a Thai National Artist